ExaNLP/sket/README.md

 ## Installation

-<b>CAVEAT</b>: the package has been tested using Python 3.7.7 on unix-based systems and win64 systems.
+<b>CAVEAT</b>: the package has been tested using Python 3.7 and 3.8 on unix-based systems and win64 systems.
 There are no guarantees that it works with different configurations.

 Clone this repository